 In James 2:19, Scripture indicates that the kind of “belief ” a person possesses is profoundly important.
 Notice what the writer of James states to his deceived-about-true-salvation audience:

 You believe that God is one.
 You do well; the demons also believe, and shudder.

 Demons display a correct intellectual understanding as to Who Jesus is, but their intellectual assent is insufficient as evidenced by the belief in [their] hearts, i.e., their nonetheless volitional rebellion against the Lordship of Christ in their visceral, inner being.
 Likened to those Jesus was addressing in Matthew 7, the demons too evidence that:

 It is possible to acknowledge or “believe” in the Lordship of Christ without bowing the knee to the Lordship of Christ.

-What then are the signs of false belief, so that you can be sure you are not self-deceived about your own salvation, or following a false teacher?
+What then are the signs of false belief so that you can be sure you are not self-deceived about your own salvation or following a false teacher?
 Ephesians 5:5 is an excellent passage that provides us with tremendous insight and discernment regarding true salvation—not only in terms of a false understanding of true salvation—but also a true understanding of false teachers regarding salvation.
-Let us drill down this week, ponder and meditate, on one particular passage with those two perspectives in mind.
+Let us drill down, ponder, and meditate on one particular passage with those two perspectives in mind.
 Ephesians 5:5–7 reads:

-Make sure you catch this: Paul lists four characteristics so that no one [can] deceive you with empty words lest you be partakers with them.
-Each of four revealed aspects that typify false belief and false teachers follows—so that you will be spiritually wise and discerning about this!
+Make sure you catch the four characteristics Paul lists so that no one [can] deceive you with empty words lest you be partakers with them.
+Each of four revealed aspects that typify false belief and false teachers follows—so that you will be spiritually wise and discerning about this matter!
 Therein is Paul’s objective today concerning your spiritual well-being!
-But before we plunge in, let’s examine the context of Ephesians 5:5–7:
+But before we plunge in, let’s examine the context of Ephesian 5:5–7.

 II.
 THE CONTEXT OF THE PASSAGE